sitraka-/Sound-Systems/TEENSY.md

 ### Step 4: Connect Your Teensy Board
 - Connect your Teensy board to your computer using a micro USB cable.
-Your computer should automatically recognise the Teensy board, and it should appear in a dropdown meny at the top of the IDE. **_Note that the Teensy board version is the Teensy 4.0_**
+Your computer should automatically recognise the Teensy board, and it should appear in a dropdown menu at the top of the IDE. **_Note that the Teensy board version is the Teensy 4.0_**
 - Select the Teensy 4.0 board from the dropdown menu, if it isn't automatically selected, or alternatively you can select it by clicking on `Tools > Board > Teensy > Teensy 4.0`

 ### Step 5: Write Your First Sketch